Auburn vs. USC College Basketball BetMGM Promo Codes, Predictions & Picks - December 17

 Auburn Performance Insights

-- The Tigers outscore opponents by 16.1 points per game (scoring 82.3 points per game to rank 46th in college basketball while allowing 66.2 per outing to rank 69th in college basketball) and have a +145 scoring differential overall.

-- The 40.4 rebounds per game Auburn averages rank 48th in the country, and are 6.8 more than the 33.6 its opponents pull down per contest.
+- The 40.4 rebounds per game Auburn averages rank 49th in the nation, and are 6.8 more than the 33.6 its opponents record per outing.

-- Auburn wins the turnover battle by 2.1 per game, committing 10.1 (53rd in college basketball) while its opponents average 12.2.
+- Auburn has won the turnover battle by 2.1 turnovers per game, committing 10.1 (53rd in college basketball play) while forcing 12.2 (182nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.